What to Know

 NTSB investigators said that had the pilot initially applied the right rudder, the airplane would have been controllable.

 The NTSB also said the cockpit voice recorder did not record the pilots doing any pre-flight checklists nor did they discuss how they would handle any emergency procedure, including the loss of an engine or thurst on takeoff.
 The NTSB said the pilot's failure to follow checklists and adhere to the airplane manufacturer's emergency procedures contributed to the accident.

 In audio released from the voice recorder in September 2020, the pilot can be heard asking, “What in the world?” and his co-pilot responds, “You just lost your left engine.”

-Seconds later the plane that was bound for St. Petersburg, Florida crashed into the hanger.
+Seconds later the plane that was bound for St. Petersburg, Florida, crashed into the hangar.

 Investigators performed a detailed examination of the left engine and its control systems and, according to the NTSB, found no condition that would have prevented normal operation.
 They added there was a known risk of an unintentional movement of an engine power lever if its friction lock was adjusted incorrectly and that friction lock settings are one of the items in a pre-takeoff checklist the pilot failed to use.

 The NTSB said investigators were unable to determine if the friction lock settings played a role in the loss of thrust on the left engine.